open/close all folders

 - He and Set weren't the most obvious of allies, however they came to find they have more than a few things in common; antagonistic brothers who are seeking to usurp their brother, and have a reputation of being chaotic.
 Tezcatlipoca sees in Set a deity unfairly demonized, and was quick to point out to Osiris that he was not that good a guy in the original myths; originally he raped Set's wife Nephthys, instead of being raped by her in a Bed Trick.
 Set and Tezcatlipoca work in unison to once and for all defeat their brothers.

 - Intermediate God, Greater God, bordering on Overdeitiy as the Soul of The Mechonis

 - Symbol: His Mechon Unit Yaldabaoth

 - Alignment: Lawful Neutral, seen as Lawful Evil, formerly Neutral Good

 - Portfolio: Misery Combined With Power, Hatred For Zanza, Vengeance For His People Despite Being Against Their Wishes, Believes In Zanza's True Nature, Fallen Hero, Possessing Similarities to Shulk

 - Allies: Shulk, Steven Armstrong, Klaus Wulfenbach, Oriko Mikuni

 - Opposes: Metal Face, Sundowner

 - Many gods have seen similarities between him and Shulk, due to how their homes were destroyed and how they sought to destroy their enemies for the sake of revenge.
-As such, the two have gone on good terms as of recently.
+As such, the two have gone on good terms ever since.